August 9, 2019 @ 9:30pm (Doors @ 8:30pm)

 The best way to describe her comedy is 'weird but in a good way'.

 Ash Dhawan (A.K.A Bad Ash) has made quite an impression with her "OMG, did she just say that?" variety of comedy.
-Her hilarious take on life as a single south asian woman has captured audiences attention across Canada.
+Her hilarious take on life as a single South Asian woman has captured audience attention across Canada.

-Her passion for comedy and dedication to her craft has made her a favorite among audiences of all ages and backgrounds.
-She also insists that all bio's written about her mention her obsession with Liam Neeson, her irrational fear of electrical fires and her incredible beauty.
+Her passion for comedy and dedication to her craft have made her a favorite among audiences of all ages and backgrounds.
+She also insists that all bio's written about her mention her obsession with Liam Neeson, her irrational fear of electrical fires, and her incredible beauty.

 Rajneesh Dhawan is a professor, playwright, and performer with more than 30 years of public speaking experience.
 His comedy career started during his college days in India, where he wrote three television series and four documentaries.
 Since moving to Canada in 2009, Rajneesh has written five plays that have been performed in the Fraser Valley.
 His latest comedy, “Culture Shock” is under production and will be premiering this Fall.